 First, an initial review of the content (from a Subcommittee or other source).
 This initial review is an opportunity for Councilors to better understand the content and provide feedback to its authors.

-In a second session, during a subsequent meeting, the Council will review the content again, perhaps revised based on feedback, and decide whether to adopt it, either as written or with further revisions.
+In a second decision-making session, during a subsequent meeting, the Council will review the content again, along with any revisions based upon feedback, and decide whether to adopt it, either as written or with further revisions.

-During the decision-making session, the standard process with be:
+During the decision-making session, the standard process will be:

 Review of the content and time-limited discussion